 We will also collect information at other times such as when you apply for a benefit, request a services or other support.
 We will provide an additional privacy notice at these times.

-- When you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
+- If you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
 We will also ask for information about your income for education benefits applications.

 - If you make a request for additional support such as an educational psychologist or other support for learning we will ask for more detailed information to allow us to provide the most appropriate support for your family.
 This may include information about family circumstances or medical conditions.